turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 ## Git in Practice

-We'll walk through the steps of initializing a git repository, adding files, and committing them using the following steps:
+We'll walk through the steps of initializing a git repository, adding files, and committing them using the following basic workflow:

+After initializing a Git repository...
+* create and/or change one or more files
+* `git add <filename>` add the file to the staging area
+* `git commit -m 'some message about what you changed'` commit your changes

+Repeat!

 #### Initialize a Git Repository